 I draw inspiration from heavier music and dark, humorous comics of Frank Miller and Mike Mignola or 2000 AD comics like Judge Dredd.

 The latest exhibition I took part in was “For the Love of Freedom“, which focused solely in graffiti.
 It took place in August 2017 at Kerava Art Museum and lasted ’til the end of October 2017.
+Then it took a small break and in January 2018 it continued at Oulu Museum of Art, Oulu.

 From the fall of 2014 to early summer of 2016 me and my wife ran together Leiskuva Inc, a company which focused mainly on graffiti courses, workshops and commission paintings.
 From mid-2016 I’ve been a freelancer, focusing 100% on letter based graffiti – or stylewriting, as it’s called outside Finland.